 VISIT: New Special Exhibitions Gallery at the Science and Industry Museum

-This new gallery will reveal striking historic spaces on the lower ground floor of the Science and Industry Museum’s Grade II listed New Warehouse.
+Opened on 19 May, the brand-new gallery reveals striking historic spaces on the lower ground floor of the Science and Industry Museum’s Grade II listed New Warehouse.
 It has been designed by award-winning architects, Carmody Groarke, and will originate and host some of the world’s best science exhibitions, helping to establish the museum as a beacon for contemporary science and a major cultural destination for years to come.
-The Special Exhibitions Gallery will launch on 19 May 2021 with a free exhibition called Top Secret which will explore over a century’s worth of communications intelligence through hand-written documents, declassified files and previously unseen artefacts from the Science Museum Group’s and GCHQ’s historic collections – time to channel your inner James Bond!
+The Special Exhibitions Gallery has launched with a free exhibition called Top Secret which explores over a century’s worth of communications intelligence through hand-written documents, declassified files and previously unseen artefacts from the Science Museum Group’s and GCHQ’s historic collections – time to channel your inner James Bond!

 VISIT: Bedroom of celebrated author Elizabeth Gaskell

-May will see the opening of a new chapter for Elizabeth Gaskell’s House with the public launch of the celebrated author’s bedroom; recreated to reflect how it would have looked when she lived at the property.
-Elizabeth Gaskell’s bedroom will add a new dimension to the visitor experience, revealing more of her character and life as an author in Victorian times.
+19 May saw the opening of a new chapter for Elizabeth Gaskell’s House with the public launch of the celebrated author’s bedroom; recreated to reflect how it would have looked when she lived at the property.
+Elizabeth Gaskell’s bedroom adds a new dimension to the visitor experience, revealing more of her character and life as an author in Victorian times.
+Also new for the reopening is a brand new exhibition, A Love Affair with Cranford, which explores the many different dynamics of one of Elizabeth Gaskell’s most popular novels.
 The Grade II* listed property was restored in 2014, enabling visitors to discover how Elizabeth lived, where she wrote some of her most famous novels, where she entertained guests, including Charlotte Bronte and Charles Dickens, and the gardens she cherished.
 While in the vicinity of Elizabeth Gaskell’s House, you can also make a beeline for nearby The Pankhurst Centre – the birthplace of the suffragette movement – which will reopen its doors in summer 2021 with a new permanent exhibition At Home with the Pankhurst Family.

 VISIT: Extended, more interactive Manchester Jewish Museum